Open Search Partner with DCC

 The DCC has built and maintains Britain’s smart meter network and is the digital spine of the energy system.
 Smart meters connect to the network to send packets of energy usage data from consumers homes to their energy retailer.

-DCC’s network covers 99.3% of Britain and by 2025 almost every household and small business in Britain will have a smart meter connected to it.
+DCC’s network covers 99.3% of Britain and by 2025 three-quarters of household and small business in Britain will have a smart meter connected to them.

 This will provide the near real time picture of energy consumption that Britain’s energy system will need to flexibly and automatically adapt to changes in supply and demand.